 1. Simplifies Workflow

-Every hospital has a workflow goal to deliver the best patient care at appropriate cost.
+Every hospital has a workflow goal to deliver the best patient care at the appropriate cost.
 Yet, did you know that according to a study published by the National Library of Medicine, almost 25% of tests are unnecessary partially due to difficulty accessing prior medical records?
 Your hospital's clinical workflow should run with the same finesse as an experienced surgeon.
 It should run with software that helps keep your team's attention and focus on patient outcomes.

 Making a hospital’s workflow more efficient improves the quality of patient care.
 Products, such as Epiphany Healthcare's Cardio Server, improve workflow processes.
 Here are ways that Epiphany Healthcare can turn your workflow woes into wins.